-Many employers now offer opportunities for undergraduate students to explore careers and specific industries through Leadership Programs/Externships.
+Many employers now offer opportunities for undergraduate students to explore careers and specific industries through Externship/Leadership Programs.
 These programs typically include a 3-5 day on-site experience that provides exposure to professional skill-building, opportunities to network with company employees, and an overview of possible career paths within the company/industry.
 At the conclusion of the program, select students may be offered an internship for the following summer.
-All Leadership Programs/Externships are non-credit bearing.
+All Externship/Leadership Programs are non-credit bearing.

 Typically leadership programs are targeted for freshmen and sophomores.
-Upper classmen may be eligible for certain leadership programs depending on the employer.
+Upperclassmen may be eligible for certain programs depending on the employer.

-Usually leadership programs offer an overview of the employer, a tour of the office, team-building activities, workshops on professional development, case studies, and an opportunity to interact and network with professionals at the employer site.
+Usually Externship/Leadership Programs offer an overview of the employer, a tour of the office, team-building activities, workshops on professional development, case studies, and an opportunity to interact and network with professionals at the employer site.

 Most programs are held June-August, though some may occur during Fall or Spring semesters.